martinjunior/emo/README.md

 ```

-Specifically, each name/pair value is expected to be enclosed within `{%%}` markings.
+Specifically, each name/pair value is expected to be enclosed within `{%%}` markings and separated by a `:`.
 As components can be lengthy, it's not always ideal to inline HTML in your CSS/SCSS/LESS files.
 As such, emo allows you to load documentation from markdown files.

 ```scss